earlSt1/vtt-compendium-folders/README.md

 - Create new folders and drag/drop entries between them

 #### Instructions
 - To use the new functionality, each folder has a new button to the right of the Create Entity button (looking like an arrow pointing up).
-This will open up a prompt to pick a compendium to export to.
+This will open up a prompt to pick an unlocked compendium to export to.
 Once you do, the folder structure will appear in the compendium you picked.
 - To import the folders from a compendium, there is a similar button for each folder.
 This will import the folder structure you have stored into your current world, in addition to creating entities and adding them to the correct folders.
-- As of v2.0.8 you can now create folders in compendiums.
+- As of v2.0.8 you can now create folders in compendiums that have folders already in them.
 Next to the search bar there is a button to Create Folder at Root, and next to each rendered folder there is a similar Create Subfolder button to what you will see in the core application.
+- If you dont have any folders in the current compendium, you wont be able to make use of this functionality.
+To fix this you can export an empty folder into the compendium, then the folder create buttons will appeaar.

 #### Future
 - ~~Fix search bar not repopulating when you view a compendium entry~~ Now in 2.0.2!